MicrosoftDocs/win32/desktop-src/WinProg64/accessing-an-alternate-registry-view.md

 Either KEY\_WOW64\_32KEY or KEY\_WOW64\_64KEY can be specified.
 If both flags are specified, the function fails with ERROR\_INVALID\_PARAMETER.

-**Windows Server 2008, Windows Vista, Windows Server 2003 and Windows XP:** If both flags are specified, the function’s behavior is undefined.
+**Windows Server 2008, Windows Vista, Windows Server 2003 and Windows XP:** If both flags are specified, the function s behavior is undefined.

 The [**RegDeleteKey**](https://msdn.microsoft.com/library/windows/desktop/ms724845) function cannot be used to access an alternate registry view.